Site icon Onomichi

 Practical Tip: Before diving into the historical sites, take a moment to observe the modern city.
 Notice the balance between solemn memorials and everyday life – the school children laughing, the business people rushing.
 This juxtaposition offers a fuller understanding of Hiroshima’s present-day identity.

-No Hiroshima City travel guide would be complete without detailing its iconic attractions.
+No trip would be complete without detailing its iconic attractions.
 While the Peace Memorial Park rightly takes center stage, the city offers a diverse range of sights that cater to every interest, from ancient history to serene nature and bustling urban life.

 Hiroshima Peace Memorial Park & Museum